Hollywood Mogul: Gameplay

 Movies come in fifteen set genres, ranging from comedy to drama to science fiction, as well as six subgenres such as "farce" or "slapstick".
 Movies can rise and fall depending on what genre they are and what time of year they are released.

 Acting, screenwriting and directing talent also play a great role in the success of a film.
 More popular talent costs more to hire, but have the benefit of raising the noticeability of a film.
 Likewise, production budget, special effects budgets and advertising play a big role as well.

 Reception

 Computer Gaming World's reviewer in April 1994 said that despite Hollywood Mogul's "crude visual look ...
 I have found myself spending dozens of hours as a Hollywood bigwig rather than playing dozens of more expensive and graphically sexy games".
 Despite the lack of limited or award season-oriented releases, he concluded that it "is a fascinating exercise for the detail-oriented gamer" preferring statistics over action or visuals.
-The magazine ranked Hollywood Mogul as one of the top three strategy games of all time in the magazine's 20th anniversary issue.